Managing Directors’ and Officers’ Personal Liability as SPAC Fever Pitch Continues

 Often described as “blank check” companies, SPACs raise capital from the public via initial public offerings (IPOs), which is then held in trusts used to complete the acquisition of existing privately held entities.
 Over the last decade, corporate sponsors have increasingly used SPACs to enable mergers and acquisitions.

 Unlike traditional businesses, SPACs generally do not have robust balance sheets that can indemnify directors and officers in the event they are named in litigation.
-The 27 SPACs that have completed IPOs so far this year had an average of just over $1 million in cash on hand, according to a Marsh analysis of public S-1 filings.
-That’s well below the average settlement and defense costs for a traditional securities class action.
+SPACs typically have limited worked capital — often well below the average settlement and defense costs for a traditional securities class action.

 - Representations made within IPO road shows, S-1s, and quarterly and annual filings.